OpenMDAO/OpenMDAO-Framework/docs/dev-guide/working.rst

 Pushing a Branch Back to Launchpad
 -----------------------------------

-The following instructions are for both Linux and Windows.
+The following instructions are for both Linux, OS X, and Windows.
 However, on Windows, depending on how you created your SSH keys, you may need to have Pageant running before you can merge to your branch or push it to Launchpad.